Microchip-MPLAB-Harmony/csp_apps_pic32cm_le_ls/apps/trustZone/systick/systick_periodic_timeout/readme.md

 This demonstrates TrustZone feature and uses two projects viz., Secure and Non-Secure Project that work together on the same MCU and offering security isolation between the Trusted and the Non-trusted resources in the device.

-- Secure project uses secure SysTick timer to generate periodic interrupt every 50ms to toggle a GPIO pin and an LED
+- Secure project uses secure SysTick timer to generate periodic interrupt every 50ms to toggle a GPIO pin and an LED0
-- Non-secure project uses non-secure SysTick timer to generate periodic interrupt every 100ms and toggles a GPIO pin
+- Non-secure project uses non-secure SysTick timer to generate periodic interrupt every 100ms to toggle a GPIO pin and an LED1

 ## Components Used

 - **Systick** - Secure and non-secure systicks
+- **LED0** - Configured as secure mode
-- **LED** - Configured as non-secure mode
+- **LED1** - Configured as non-secure mode
 - **SECURE_PIN and NON_SECURE_PIN** - Configured as secure and non-secure mode respectively

 ## Downloading and building the application